 There will be a minimum period of six months from the date the divorce petition is issued to Decree Absolute, the end of the marriage.
 The intention of this is to allow a period of reflection for the parties.

 At the end of this period, the Applicant will have to affirm their decision to seek a divorce before a Decree Absolute is then granted by the court.

 A welcome reform for the 21st century

-Family lawyer organisations such as Resolution, founded in 1982, who are committed to a non-confrontational approach in family cases, have long been campaigning for a change in the law, which has remained the same for almost 50 years.
+Family Lawyer organisations, such as Resolution, have been campaigning for a long time to change the law, which has remained the same for almost 50 years.

 Divorce is not a decision people take lightly, particularly where children are involved.
 It is hoped the proposed new reforms will create a more constructive and amicable path for the future of family law.
 It is thought however, based on recent updates, that the legislation may not come into effect until Autumn 2021 or early 2022.
 MPs in parliament have overwhelmingly supported the proposed reforms to the current law on divorce in England and Wales.

 Harrison Drury’s divorce and family law team has extensive experience in dealing with issues concerning divorce, matrimonial financial matters and children issues.
 To arrange an initial no-obligation consultation please call us on 01772 258321.